Creating Infinite Suffering: Lab Universes

 The day may be approaching when physicists start debating not how our universe was created, but how to create a new one to test their predictions.

-Our descendants would probably not create lab universes because of their direct usefulness.
+Our descendants would probably not find lab universes directly useful.
 As Linde notes (p.
 23):

 Despite this, I imagine that many people would have a certain fascination with the idea of creating universes.
 Linde remarked somewhat sarcastically, "So, what's to stop us from creating a universe in a lab?
 We would be like gods!"
 Brian Greene said in his interview with NPR, "I might have a little trouble resisting this possibility [of creating a universe].
 Just because it's so curious, this idea that because of your volitional act, you are creating a universe that could give rise, perhaps, to things we see around us."
-This author said, "I am suitably impressed that the Japanese may be willing to try this and eagerly await the results," and one of the (admittedly tongue-in-cheek) comments on that page reads, "Once they've got the Device working, I'll start up my company that sells universes to people.
+This author said, "I am suitably impressed that the Japanese may be willing to try this and eagerly await the results," and one of the (tongue-in-cheek) comments on that page reads, "Once they've got the Device working, I'll start up my company that sells universes to people.
 All the people willing to pay to have a star named after them should be willing to pay at least three times as much for full ownership of a universe!"
 And from the comment on the New Scientist piece: "I wanna be a god though!"
+See also the range of responses to the question, "If you had the ability to create a new universe and observe its development would you exercise it?"
+Of course, for lab universes, observing their future development wouldn't be an option.

 if chaotic inflation starts at a sufficiently large energy density, then it goes forever, creating new and new inflationary domains.
 These domains contain matter in all possible “phase states” (or vacuum states), corresponding to all possible minima of the effective potential and all possible types of laws of physics compatible with inflation.
 However, if inflation starts at a sufficiently low energy density, as is often the case with the universes produced in a laboratory, then no such diversification occurs; inflation at a relatively small energy density does not change the symmetry breaking pattern of the theory and the way of compactification of space-time. [...]
 Hopefully, one may [set the laws of physics in the new universes] by choosing a proper combination of temperature, pressure and external fields, which would lead to creation of the universe in a desirable phase state.